 Official provider to the greatest chefs and the best pâtissiers, the Chocolaterie Valrhona, at Tain- l’Hermitage is also the first to have produced the ‘Grands Crus de chocolat’ in submitting its products to the same sort of scrutiny as the wines of the same distinction.
 A not to be missed gourmet and sensorial experience: a visit to the ‘Cité du chocolat’.

-« Façon Chocolat » at Crest: sculpture, ongoing production for the public to watch, Aztec cave where the history of chocolate is told by the ‘chocolatier’ himself.
+« Façon Chocolat » at Crest: sculpture, ongoing production for the public to watch.
 Only fair trade and organic products are used.